yureek/S-HealthStack.github.io/pages/documentation/results analysis/viewing-individual-results.md

 toc: false
 ---

 The portal reports individual participants' average records per data class.
-The reporting includes data such as average step count or average heartrate.
+The reporting includes data such as average step count or average heart rate.
 You can view the records of:

 - A specific participant.
 - A participant relating to a datapoint of interest.